App Integrations with Teams and Top 5 Starter Picks

 Think of Microsoft Teams integrations as apps for Teams.
 Using the Appstore built into and around Teams, you’ll be able to download a wide variety of apps spread out across many categories including project management, file sharing, business intelligence, and more.
 All of these app integrations allow you to “live” in Teams as your teamwork hub and to ‘compile’ information in one main ‘dashboard’ so you can work at peak performance.
 As compelling and intriguing as the Teams Appstore concept may be, it was not pioneered by Microsoft, nor is it being as effectively managed as other team-chat competitors in the space.
-For example, while both Teams and Workplace by Facebook are public and open in marketing ALL of the apps which are available in their Appstores, Slack not only lists the apps, but also categorizes them (for easy searching) and lists additional details as well.
+For example, while both Teams and Workplace from Facebook are public and open in marketing ALL of the apps which are available in their Appstores, Slack not only lists the apps, but also categorizes them (for easy searching) and lists additional details as well.
 Also, Slack has a noticeable head start in the app integration battle, already boasting nearly one-thousand apps, while Microsoft lags with only about one-quarter the amount of apps.

 How to Get Microsoft Teams Integrations

 Tabs allow you to download and integrate the tools, apps, and services you love into your chats, groups/channels.
 Tabs are visible at the top of every Teams channel for easy access.
 Each chat or channel comes equipped with a few tabs by default.

 Files – This helps you keep track of all documents that have been uploaded to that channel

 Wiki – Click on Wiki to create new documents, track meeting notes, make suggestions and edits in real-time, and collaborate

 Some other useful tabs:

 PowerPoint – This tabs allows you to add and share PowerPoint presentations and timelines that your team can collectively view and edit.